eddwebster/football_analytics/README.md

 <a href="https://www.twitter.com/eddwebster"><img src="img/fifa21eddwebsterbanner.png" alt="Edd Webster" align="right" height="225px"></a>

-The README of this repository is a concise resources guide of learning materials, data sources, libraries, papers, blogs, podcasts, etc., created by all those that have made contributions to the football analytics community.
-This will be a constant work in progress so if you can think of any resources that I've missed, or you yourself have created something that you believe should be added and is currently not available, please feel free to create a pull request or send me a message.
+The README of this repository is a concise resources guide of learning materials, data sources, libraries, papers, blogs, podcasts, etc., created by all those that have made contributions to the open source football analytics community.
+This GitHub repository and resources list is always a work in progress, with new resources added semi-regularly.
+If you feel there's any resource(s) that I've missed, please feel free to create a pull request or send me a message on the links above and I'll get back to you as quick as I can!

 If you like the repo, please feel free to give it a :star:  (top right).
 Cheers!